 The only exceptions to this rule are if a) an applicant is currently working and authorized to work in Canada, or b) they have received a valid job offer from a Canadian employer.

 It is important to note that the amount of funds needed varies based on the size of the family, and that these numbers are updated yearly.
-The table below is the most recent iteration of funds required in Canadian dollars:
+So how much money do you need to immigrate to Canada?
+See the chart below, in Canadian dollars:

 It is also important to research the cost of living of where you will be planning to settle in Canada.
 Toronto and Vancouver, for example, have a lot of potential job opportunities, but have the highest costs of living.
 A 1-bedroom apartment in Toronto can be anywhere from $1,000 – 2,500 CAD/month depending on where in the city you live.